Chris Bosh: Post-Big Three era (2014–2016)

 On July 30, 2014, after wide speculation that he would join the Houston Rockets, Bosh re-signed with the Heat to a five-year, $118 million contract after LeBron James announced that he was leaving Miami to return to the Cleveland Cavaliers.
 After averaging 21.6 points, 8.2 rebounds, 2.1 assists and 1.1 steals over the first 23 games of the 2014–15 season, Bosh was ruled out indefinitely on December 15 with a calf strain.
 He went on to miss eight games before returning on December 29 against the Orlando Magic.
 After playing in the 2015 All-Star Game, Bosh was admitted to a Miami hospital for lung tests during the All-Star break.
 On February 21, 2015, he was ruled out for the rest of the season due to a blood clot in one of his lungs.

 On October 28, 2015, Bosh made his return to the court in the Heat's season opener against the Charlotte Hornets, recording 21 points and 10 rebounds during a 104–94 victory.
-On November 10, 2015, he scored a then season-high 30 points in a 101–88 victory over the Los Angeles Lakers.
-On December 28, 2015, Bosh recorded 24 points and 12 rebounds against the Brooklyn Nets, and hit a career-best 5-of-5 from three-point range.
-On January 4, 2016, he recorded a season-high 31 points and 11 rebounds in a 103–100 overtime win over the Indiana Pacers.
+On November 10, he scored a then season-high 30 points in a 101–88 victory over the Los Angeles Lakers.
+On December 28, Bosh recorded 24 points and 12 rebounds against the Brooklyn Nets, and hit a career-best 5-of-5 from three-point range.
+On January 4, 2016, he recorded a season-high 31 points and 11 rebounds in a 103–100 overtime victory over the Indiana Pacers.
 Though Bosh was voted to play in the 2016 NBA All-Star Game, and selected to compete in the Three-Point Contest, Bosh was forced to withdraw from both due to a calf injury.

 A blood clot in his leg again forced Bosh to miss time following the 2016 All-Star break.
 He faced increasing pressure from physicians and the Heat organization to sit out the rest of the season because of the potential dangers of the recurring medical condition.
-The Heat finally shut Bosh down for the regular season after their February 9 game against the Spurs; as it turned out, it would be his last meaningful NBA game.
+The Heat finally shut Bosh down for the regular season after their February 9 game against the Spurs; as it turned out, it would be his last NBA game.
 On May 4, 2016, the Heat announced that Bosh would be held out for the remainder of the playoffs.